 Each Monte Carlo (MC) simulation set comprises $N_{\textrm{MC}}=100$ independent realizations to ensure robust statistical characterization of the inherent variability stemming from the heterogeneous aperture fields.
-These 100 realizations are generated for various sets of geometrical parameters defining a fracture geometry , i.e., the fracture closure ratio $\sigma_a/\langle a\rangle$, and the correlation ratios $L/L_\textrm{c}$.
+These 100 realizations are generated for various sets of geometrical parameters defining a fracture geometry, i.e., the fracture closure ratio $\sigma_a/\langle a\rangle$, and the correlation ratios $L/L_\mathrm{c}$.
 For each fracture realization, fluid flow and heat transport are simulated.
-Transport simulations are run using a large ensemble of $N_{\textrm{p}}=1.024\cdot 10^6$ particles, which provides sufficient statistical resolution to accurately quantify the temporal evolution of the temperature field and to reliably estimate transport statistics such as the mean displacement, variance, and thermal exchange efficiency with the rock matrix.
+Transport simulations are run using a large ensemble of $N_{\textrm{p}}=10^6$ particles, which provides sufficient statistical resolution to accurately quantify the temporal evolution of the temperature field and to reliably estimate transport statistics such as the mean displacement, variance, and thermal exchange efficiency with the rock matrix.